rafamalaga86/gamerest/readme.md

+Quizá cambiar find por select

 Check always integrity of data given.
 Not done.

+Falta por terminar TestCharacter.

+Models are the ones that throw exceptions and Controllers catch them.

 Check if the Exception should be in the documentation.

 Where is validated the whole json???
 Before and after.

+Chose to use the model in a static way

 # Gamerest